martaboteller/react-auth-mongodb/README.md

 ## Acknowledgments

-<p>I would like to thank <a href="https://www.linkedin.com/learning/react-authentication">Shaun Wassell </a> for his fantastic way of theaching!
+<p>I would like to thank <a href="https://www.linkedin.com/learning/react-authentication">Shaun Wassell </a> for his fantastic way of teaching!